Are you trying to figure out how selling a house in foreclosure works?

 What Does Foreclosure Mean?

-The mortgage foreclosure process typically involves several steps, including the borrower missing several loan payments, the lender sending default notices, and the lender initiating legal action to repossess the property.
+It all starts when the borrower misses several loan payments.
+This is followed by the lender sending default notices, and then ultimately initiating legal action to repossess the property.

 How Do Foreclosure Sales Work In New Jersey?